Aryan-Ashta/Succinct/README.md

-# App that takes big projects and makes it into smaller takss that are scheduled
+# App that takes big projects and makes it into smaller tasks that are scheduled